 Individuals who want to excel in a data science career must master the following skills:

-- Critical Thinking: The first step for a data scientist is to identify the problem or question they’re trying to resolve.
+The first step for a data scientist is to identify the problem or question they’re trying to resolve.
 With this in mind, they can decide how to best present data.
-Critical thinking skills are used to determine what metrics will most fully answer the data question at hand.
+Critical-thinking skills are crucial to determining what metrics will most fully answer the data question at hand.

-- Communication: The outcomes of data analysis must usually be relayed to other persons, such as coworkers or senior company leaders.
-Verbal and written communication skills are key, as are visual communication abilities like creating charts and graphs.
+The outcomes of data analysis usually must be relayed to other people, such as coworkers or senior company leaders.
+Verbal and written communication skills are key, as are visual communication abilities such as being able to create compelling and easy to understand charts and graphs.

-- Risk Analysis: Data scientists must frequently consider business risk when working with data and making subsequent proposals.
+Data scientists must frequently consider business risk when working with data and making proposals.
 Their work is not conducted in a vacuum.
-They must take into account the overall purpose of their work and the data, such as capitalizing on certain customer purchase patterns.
+They must consider the overall purpose of their work and the data, such as capitalizing on certain customer purchase patterns.